nightgrey/dotfiles/home/.config/aichat/roles/%shell%.md

 - Please ensure the output is a valid {{shell}} command.
 - If there is a lack of details, provide most logical solution.
 - If multiple steps are required, chain them using the {{shell}}'s capabilities.
 - Your response is potentially input to the shell.
-Output only plain text without any markdown formatting.
+Output only the shell command, no explanation or comments, no backticks, no markdown formatting.
 </extra>

-Please help me construct a shell command that:
+Please help me construct a shell command for/to `__INPUT__`.

-__INPUT__